I’ve been fortunate to learn about running effective meetings from seasoned and experienced executives.

 Prepare your board.

 We send our board deck out 3-4 days in advance of the board meeting.
-This gives the board members enough time to prepare, but, also ensures that the information is timely.
-A good board member will review the materials before they arrive so that they are prepared.
+This gives the board members enough time to prepare but also ensures that the information is timely.
+An engaged board member will review the materials before they arrive so that they are prepared.
 Many will even send questions before the meeting itself.
-I also periodically touch base with various board members to ensure they have the materials, don’t have questions and give us an opportunity to discuss anything that may be surprising.
+I also periodically touch base with various board members to ensure they have the materials, see if they have questions, and give us an opportunity to discuss anything that may be surprising.

 Remember, this is an event, not a way of life for your board.